radwankakar/infrastructure/docs/runbooks/onboard-a-new-hosting-team-member.md

     - [ ] Provide this username to the existing team member helping you onboard to get Jenkins access.
   - [ ]  Staging
   - [ ]  Prod
+- [ ] Ask Sam Nevares in the Headstart Slack to be added to the [HSICC Github org](https://github.com/HSICC)

 __An existing team member__ will need to give the new member access to the following: